SMS Marketing Blog | Subtext

 It also allows you to implement retargeting campaigns to re-engage visitors who didn't initiate a purchase initially.

-8. Harness SMS Tools
+8. Harness SMS to Foster Fan Relationships

 • Foster a direct relationship with your fans.